mineadmin/doc-v3/docs/en/plugin/backend/unit-test.md

 For developers who need to perform unit testing, please directly create a `composer.json` file in the plugin directory.

-However, please note the following points:
+However, please note the following:

 1. Ensure that the PSR-4 namespaces in `composer.json` and `mine.json` are consistent.
-2. Friendly reminder: [Installing any plugins outside of official sources is prohibited](#){style="color: red;"} to prevent malicious damage to your application.
+2. Friendly reminder: [Installing any plugins outside of official sources is strictly prohibited](#){style="color: red;"} to prevent malicious damage to your application.